az-digital/az-icons/README.md

 ### Source Files
 Compile Arizona Icons with your own asset pipeline by downloading our source CSS, SVG, PNG, and font files.
-This option requires some additional tooling:
+This option requires some additional tooling.

 ### Arizona Digital CDN
 Skip the download with the Arizona Digital CDN to deliver a cached version of